bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 Finally, on the third day (D3), participants first performed TSeq1 for 7 blocks followed by 7 blocks of TSeq2, each block including 12 repetitions of the sequence or 60 keypresses
 Following this last testing session, participants were then asked to complete an experimental task (here called MVPA task) that constitutes the object of the current study, which was similar to that in a previous study investigating sequence representation by means of multivariate classification [@wiestler_skill_2013].
 Specifically, participants performed short practice blocks of 4 different sequences, including TSeq1 et TSeq2 that were then consolidated, as well as two new finger sequences (NewSeq1: 1-2-4-3-1, NewSeq2: 4-1-3-2-4).
-In contrast @wiestler_skill_2013, however, all four sequences used only four fingers of the left-hand, excluding the thumb.
+In contrast to @wiestler_skill_2013, however, all four sequences used only four fingers of the left-hand, excluding the thumb.
 Also, as for the initial training, sequences were instead repeated uninterruptedly and without feedback, in order to probe the processes underlying automatization of the skill.

 Each block was composed of an instruction period of 4 seconds during which the sequences to be performed was displayed as a series of 5 numbers (e.g. 1-4-2-3-1).